MobSF/Mobile-Security-Framework-MobSF/README.md

 MobSF is also bundled with [Android Tamer](https://tamerplatform.com), [BlackArch](https://blackarch.org/mobile.html) and [Pentoo](https://www.pentoo.ch/).

-## Support MobSF
+### Support MobSF

 [![Donate to MobSF](https://user-images.githubusercontent.com/4301109/117404264-7aab5480-aebe-11eb-9cbd-da82d7346bb3.png)](https://opensecurity.in/donate)

 If you liked MobSF and find it useful, please consider donating.

-*It's easy to build open source, maintaining one is a different another story.
+*It's easy to build open source, maintaining one is a different story.
 Long live open source!*

 ## Documentation